-Employment of building and grounds cleaning and maintenance occupations is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations, adding about 290,800 new jobs.
+Employment in building and grounds cleaning and maintenance occupations is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations, adding about 279,500 new jobs.
 More workers will be needed to keep up with increasing demand for lawn care, landscaping, and cleaning services from large institutions, including universities and corporate campuses.
 Many aging or busy homeowners also require these services to help maintain their properties.

 The median annual wage for building and grounds cleaning and maintenance occupations was $29,940 in May 2020, which was lower than the median annual wage for all occupations of $41,950.

 |OCCUPATION||JOB SUMMARY||ENTRY-LEVEL EDUCATION||2020 MEDIAN PAY|

 Grounds maintenance workers ensure that the grounds of houses, businesses, and parks are attractive, orderly, and healthy.

 |See How to Become One||$32,220|